Muz8786/Telangana-Growth-and-Analysis_PowerBI/README.md

 ## Overview

-This project analyzes Telangana State(TS) major revenue-generating sectors Such as:
+This project analyzes Telangana State's (TS) major revenue-generating sectors, Such as:

 ### TS-Ipass